-The Appraisal is supported by the Historic Built Environment Supplementary Guidance that defines the approach that the Council will adopt in its stewardship of Kirkcudbright, through the planning control process or by direct investment in road and other schemes.

-These documents aim to complement and develop current guidance and LDP2 Policies by setting out a conservation strategy that will guide decisions on future development in Kirkcudbright.
+The Appraisal is supported by Historic Built Environment Supplementary Guidance that defines the approach that the Council will adopt in its stewardship of Kirkcudbright, through the planning control process or by direct investment in road and other schemes.
+The two documents aim to complement and develop current guidance and Local Development Plan Policies by setting out a conservation strategy that will guide decisions on future development in Kirkcudbright.

-Both the Appraisal and the Historic Built Environment SG promote the need for a sustainable approach that starts with an understanding of the historical and architectural character of the town.
-The emphasis is on the reuse of older buildings, repair and maintenance, attention to historical and traditional detailing and on sensitive use of materials and techniques.
+Both the Appraisal and Supplementary Guidance promote the need for a sustainable approach that starts with an understanding of the historical and architectural character of the town.
+The emphasis is on the re-use of older buildings, repair and maintenance, attention to historical and traditional detailing and on sensitive use of materials and techniques.
 This does not, however, preclude good modern design.